BagritsevichStepan/persistent-list-web-service/README.md

 `PersistentListService` - Interface which is responsible for the persistent list service, inherits `ListService` and `PersistentService`

 ### Repository Layer
-Using the Hibernate Framework we only need one interface `PersistentListRepository` which inherits `JpaRepository<Version, Long>`:
+In the repository layer we only need one interface `PersistentListRepository` which inherits `JpaRepository<Version, Long>`:
 ```
 interface PersistentListRepository: JpaRepository<Version, Long> {
     @Query(value = "select p.id from Version p")